thisismypassport/shrinko8/README.md

 # Format Conversion

-This tool supports both p8 and png cart formats, and allows converting between them, e.g:
+This tool supports multiple cart formats, and allows converting between them:
+* p8 - Pico-8 cart source
+* png - Pico-8 cart exported into a png
+* rom - Pico-8 cart exported into a rom
+* lua - raw lua code, with no headers

+E.g:
 ```
 python shrinko8.py path-to-input.p8 path-to-output.png
 python shrinko8.py path-to-input.png path-to-output.p8
 ```

-You can also specify the output format explicitly via `--format <p8/code/png>` (by default, it looks at the extension)
+You can also specify the input and output formats explicitly via `--input-format <format>` and `--format <format>`, where `<format>` is one of the formats listed above.

 You can combine conversion with other operations:
-`python shrinko8.py path-to-input.p8 path-to-output.png --count --lint --minify`
+`python shrinko8.py path-to-input.p8 path-to-output.rom --count --lint --minify`

 # Custom Python Script